-Laura Price serves as Deputy Director.
+Laura Price serves as deputy director.
 She is responsible for overseeing operations, administration, finance, communications, training programs and seminars/events.
-Laura also works closely with the center director and stakeholders in setting programmatic goals, building strategic partnerships both domestically and internationally, and disseminating the work and accomplishments of the Center.
-She has over 20 years experience in project management, marketing, and development at both Harvard and other academic institutions.
+Laura also works closely with the Center director and stakeholders in setting programmatic goals, building strategic partnerships both domestically and internationally, and disseminating the work and accomplishments of the Center.
+She has over 25 years experience in project management, marketing, and development at both Harvard and other academic institutions.

 RESEARCH CORE STAFF

-Mack Ramsey is Information Manager.
+Mack Ramsey is information manager.
 He compiles codebooks and documentation for data collection efforts run by Pop Center faculty.
 Mack manages the acquisition and management of the public use HRS (and all other public use longitudinal retirement survey data), and maintains these datasets on the RCE for Pop Center members to use.
-Mack also administers RCE account access, all of the IRB applications, manages the enclave data rooms, and works on data security compliance.
+Mack also administers RCE account access and all of the IRB applications, manages the enclave data rooms, and works on data security compliance.

-Claudette Agustin is Executive Assistant in the Center, reporting to Director Lisa Berkman.
+Claudette Agustin is executive assistant in the Center, reporting to Director Lisa Berkman.
 She is responsible for maintaining Professor Berkman’s schedule, setting up and maintaining files, coordinating travel arrangements, among other duties.
 Claudette also provides support in grant preparation, event planning, marketing/communications and other Center-wide initiatives.

-Panka Deo serves as Office Manager/Financial Assistant for the Center.
-His responsibilities include processing of reimbursements and vendor payments, and assisting the director of finance with grants management, new hire paperwork and payroll.
-Panka manages basic IT and audiovisual issues, and oversees all building operations and maintenance.
+Panka Deo is the office manager and financial assistant for the Center.
+His responsibilities include processing of reimbursements and vendor payments, and assisting with grants management, new hire paperwork and payroll.
+Panka manages IT and audiovisual issues, and oversees all building operations and maintenance.

-Nicole Goguen serves as the Communications Coordinator.
-She maintains the Pop Center and Work, Family & Health Network websites and social media outlets, helping to promote the accomplishments of faculty members and fellows, and to publicize seminars and events.
-She collaborates with teammates to produce the Center’s newsletter, Bow Street Bulletin, and assists in the design and production of collateral associated with special events and projects.
-Nicole has over ten years of experience in marketing communications in the non-profit, higher education and corporate sectors. firstname.lastname@example.org
+Nicole Goguen serves as the communications coordinator.
+She maintains the Pop Center website—as well as project-based sites—and publicizes seminars, events, and the publications and accomplishments of our faculty members and post-doc fellows through social media outlets and an e-newsletter.
+She also assists in the design and production of collateral associated with special events and projects.
+Nicole has over ten years of experience in marketing communications in the non-profit, corporate, and higher education sectors.